 Typical Razor Use

 It’s a precise tool with a lot of design behind its parts.
 While your blades are replaceable, you shouldn’t have to change it for a new one until you’ve had the full use out of your current one.
+So make sure you know how to care for your grooming device and how to take blades off your razor with our guide.

 The DON’Ts of Razor Maintenance and Care